Term project: the ERA5vis package#

 This is the main project of the semester and will count for 30% of the final grade.
 The submission is going to happen in three stages:

-Feedback presentations: end of November/beginning of December Individual meetings with each group to receive some feedback.
-You will show me the structure of your package, the functionality of your code, which tests you are writing, who is writing what, a sample docstring, etc. You will also submit a first version of your WRFvis package (one
+Feedback meetings (after the Christmas break): We will arrange individual meetings with each group to receive some feedback.
+You will show me the structure of your package, the functionality of your code, which tests you are writing, who is writing what, a sample docstring, etc. You will also submit a first version of your package (one

 Here is a tentative grading rubric.